To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Popular human products containing DEET are considered unsafe for dogs.
 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), DEET can cause neurological problems such as tremors, seizures, and even death in dogs and cats.

-Another popular ingredient in human products, Picaridin, isn’t licensed for use with pets, and there’s not enough research to determine that it’s safe for dogs.
+Another popular ingredient in human products, Picaridin, can upset a dog’s stomach or worse.
+It also isn’t licensed for use with pets, and there’s not enough research to determine that it’s safe for dogs.

 3. Citrus Oils